Bulgaria - Information and Communications Technologies Bulgaria-ICT

-However, digitization is poorly present or completely absent in a number of sectors of the national economy due to Bulgaria’s temporary unstable political situation (from October 2016 to May 2017), a transition period between EU funding periods, and low level FDI which negatively influenced IT spending by the government and the private sector.
-However, the move towards cloud services, mobility and social business positively shape Bulgaria’s future IT landscape with an anticipated annual increase in IT expenditures of 4.2 percent in the next 5 years boosted by an accelerated digital transformation promoted by Bulgaria’s newly launched eGovernment State Agency.
+Bulgaria is also among EU member states where the share of ICT in the formation of the gross added value is relatively high, ranking the country 5th in the EU.
+The move towards cloud services, mobility and social business positively shaped Bulgaria’s future IT landscape with an anticipated annual increase in IT expenditures of 4.2 percent in the next 5 years, boosted by an accelerated digital transformation spawned by Bulgaria’s newly launched eGovernment State Agency.

-According to the National Statistical Institute, 67.3 percent of urban homes have high speed broadband but rural areas lack similar coverage; 66.9 percent of Bulgarian homes subscribe to a fixed broadband connection which in addition to a fixed cable connection also includes an Internet connection through the network of mobile phone operators.
-Bulgaria needs to address a severe digital skills gap where only 31 percent of the population has basic digital skills.
-Bulgarian internet users are among the most intensive users of on-line video calls (1st place) and social networks (6th place).
+According to the National Statistical Institute, 75.7 percent of urban homes have high speed broadband, but rural areas lack such coverage.
+Around 71 percent of Bulgarian homes subscribe to a fixed broadband connection.
+Bulgaria needs to address a severe digital skills gap where only 41 percent of the population has basic digital skills.
+Overall, Bulgaria has retained its ranking from last year with some slight improvements to its score.
+Bulgarian internet users are among the most intensive users of online video calls (1st place) and social networks (6th place).
 Over 85 percent of people use the Internet for phone and video calls through various applications.
 Facebook is the most popular social network in Bulgaria.
 However, Bulgarian internet users appear to refrain most from using the Internet when they need to do online banking or shop on-line and only 20 percent of Bulgarians use Internet to interact with state administration bodies.

-Despite the dynamic development of information technologies in Bulgaria, 32.2 percent of households still do not have Internet access in their homes.
-More than half of them, 53.6 percent cited as the main reason, the lack of knowledge and skills to work with the Internet, Some 48.8 percent think they do not need the internet, find it not useful, not interesting, etc., and, according to 27.9 percent of households the equipment is expensive.
+Despite the dynamic development of information technologies in Bulgaria, 28 percent of households still do not have Internet access in their homes.
+More than half of them, 53.6 percent cited as the main reason the lack of knowledge and skills to work with the internet.
+Some 48.8 percent think they do not need the internet, find it not useful, not interesting, etc., and, according to 27.9 percent of households the equipment is expensive.

-66.9 percent of homes subscribe to fixed broadband limiting Bulgaria's ability to exploit the benefits of the digital economy
+- 71 percent of homes subscribe to fixed broadband, limiting Bulgaria's ability to exploit the benefits of the digital economy.

-Half of fixed internet subscriptions offer high-speed connections (Bulgaria is 11th in the EU), although the overall level of fixed broadband internet remains low (27th in the EU)
+- Half of fixed internet subscriptions offer high-speed connections (Bulgaria is 11th in the EU), the overall level of fixed broadband internet remains average (31th worldwide).

 GDPR (General Data Protection Regulation): Companies have complied with data protection directives and regulations for more than two decades.
 But the General Data Protection Regulation (GDPR), an overhaul of existing European Commission data protection legislation, aims to strengthen and unify those laws for EU citizens.
 Primary GDPR objectives are to give back control to citizens over their personal data and simplify the regulatory environment for international business.

 Digital Divide: Bulgaria performs slightly better than the EU average when it comes to coverage of high-speed broadband in urban areas.
-Networks capable of providing at least 30 Mbps are available to more than two-thirds (72 percent of Bulgarian homes, above the EU average (71 percent).
+Networks capable of providing at least 30 Mbps are available to more than two-thirds of Bulgarians (72 percent of Bulgarian homes, above the EU average of 71 percent).
 However, rural areas are not well covered with only 17 percent having high-speed broadband network available.

 Labor: Bulgaria has a respected, highly-qualified and inexpensive pool of IT specialists meeting the business needs of this Silicon Valley of Southeast Europe.
 However, the education system has not kept up with demand and the number of available IT jobs will soon exceed the number of IT graduates where the demand for IT specialists is three times greater than what the educational institutions can supply.
 On the positive side, the number of STEM (science, technology and mathematics) graduates has slightly increased.

 According to Eurostat, 70,000 people are employed in the ICT sector in Bulgaria, which is 2.3 percent of the total number of employees in the country.
 This is below the EU average of 3.5 percent.
-A highly-qualified IT specialist in Bulgaria earns USD $20,000 per year which is more than double the wage earned by the average Bulgarian.
+A highly-qualified IT specialist in Bulgaria earns $20,000 per year which is two to three times more than the wages earned by the average Bulgarian.